The Journalist

 A van drives up close to where I stand.
 She steps out, wearing a blue ‘press’ vest, silently absorbing the calamitous scene.
 Her media crew assembles the equipment.
 Behind her, the forces advance; terrorizing, vandalizing, violating every law.
 I feel her anguish and bubbling outrage.
 But like me, she can’t demonstrate it, not while reporting.
 Courageously, she stands in front of the camera, her voice steady, broadcasting to the world the brutality unfolding behind her.
 Because she knows that no matter how much the occupiers may falsify facts, the camera doesn’t lie.

 And as the camera rolls, I see her fall, a bullet piercing her neck.
 Aghast, I yearn to reach out and lift her, but all I can do is shower some leaves to bless the heroic woman.
 A trickle of liquid red flows from her still body towards me.
 This land has absorbed too much blood of its people, now my roots are to take in hers.
 The ache within me swells, spreading to the tips of my branches.
 I wish my trunk could have been used for her coffin.
 But I know my olives will carry her legacy of truth-telling.
-Those who taste them will tell they’re different.
+Those who taste them will tell they’re special.

 What an impactful piece!
 Such poignant imagery.
 You can feel every word piercing your heart.
 Bravo Shivani.
 We need many more illuminating pieces like this.